BahuMan/KickTheCan/README.md

 - 1 player is designated "it"
 - puff of smoke when shooting
 - server assigns "it", other players are hiding
+- when hiding or tagged, the gun disappears

 # todo:
 - holding pen for tagged players